procore/documentation/bim_webviewer/bim_web_viewer.md

 #### Description

-Draws various types of markup (ellipses, lines, arrows, texts, and rects) on an SVG canvas based on the provided `markupData`
+Draws various types of markup (ellipses, lines, arrows, texts, and rects) on an SVG canvas based on the provided `anchoredMarkupData`

-The `markupData` is an object that contains arrays of different types of markup elements, each with their own properties.
+The `anchoredMarkupData` is an object that contains arrays of different types of markup elements, each with their own properties.

-Any existing markup will NOT be cleared.
-Subsequent draw calls will be drawn on top of previous ones.
-Use [`markup.clear`](#clear) to clear the screen before subsequent `markup.draw` calls if necessary.
+Once `anchoredMarkupData` is drawn via a call to `drawAnchored`, the markup will be redrawn whenever the [`cameraUpdated` event](#cameraupdated) is fired.
+The anchored markup will continue drawing at its anchored position in the model until `markup.clear` is called.
+Unless you are updating the anchor positions, there is no reason to call `drawAnchored` multiple times.

 #### Parameters